Topological rigidity of quasitoric manifolds: Preliminaries and Notation

 \begin{rem} For any $n$-manifold with corners $X$ we have the following. \begin{enumerate} \item For each $x\in X$ and a chart $\sigma$, define $c(x)$ to be the number of coordinates of ${\sigma}(x)$ that are $0$.
 The number $c(x)$ is independent of the choice of the chart and so $c$ defines a map $c:X\rightarrow {\bbN}$.
 For $0 \le k \le n$, a connected component of $c^{-1}(k)$ is a stratum of codimension $k$.
 The closure of a stratum is called a closed stratum. \item Let $x\in X$.
 Define

 The manifold with corners $X$ is called {\it nice} if $|Y(x)| = 2$, whenever $c(x) = 2$. \item The slice theorem implies that the quotient space of a locally standard $T^n$-action is a nice manifold with corners (\cite{ma-pa}). \item A {\it facet} in an $n$-manifold with corners is the closure of a connected component of the codimension $1$ stratum.
 A non-empty intersection of $k$ facets is called a codimension-$k$ {\it preface} ($k = 1, \ldots, n$).
 In general, prefaces of codimension $> 1$ may be disconnected.
 A connected component of a preface is called a {\it face}.
+If $G$ is a subface of $F$, we write $G < F$ or $F > G$.
 The manifold $X$ itself is considered to be a codimension-$0$ face.
-The $k$-{\it skeleton} of a manifold with corners $X$ is the set of all faces of codimension greater than or equal to $k$ and it is denoted by $X^{(k)}$. \item An $n$-manifold with corners is called {\it simple} if the codimension $n$ faces are contained in exactly $n$ facets.
-This definition is in analogy with the definition of simple polyhedra. \end{enumerate} \end{rem}
+The $k$-{\it skeleton} of a manifold with corners $X$ is the set of all faces of codimension greater than or equal to $k$ and it is denoted by $X^{(k)}$.

-For the sequel of the paper we assume that $M^{2n}$ is an $n$-dimensional manifold with a locally standard action of $T^n$.

-The following definition is a special case of torus actions.
-It generalizes the definition of quasitoric manifolds given in (\cite{bp}, \cite{da-ja}).

-\begin{defn} Given a nice manifold with corners $X^n$, a manifold $M^{2n}$ with a locally standard $T^n$-action is called a {\it pseudotoric manifold over $X^n$} if there is a projection ${\pi}: M^{2n} \to X^n$ whose fibers are the orbits of the action. \end{defn}